🇬🇧 14.2 Million Car Finance Agreements Are Eligible For Compensation

 info@mycarloanclaims.co.uk or by writing to My Car Loan Claims, Provincial House, 37 New Walk, Leicester, LE1 6TE.

-• When you engage us to manage your claims application we will collect your name, email address, phone number, address, company name and address (if applicable), date of birth, gender and location data (if you choose to share these with us).
+• When you engage us to manage your claims application we will collect identity and contract data (if you choose to share these with us).
 We collect this in order to perform our contract with you or to take steps at your request before entering into a contract with you such as: to provide advice to you, keep you updated on your matter, and to send you important notices and protect the security of our systems and data.
 We may also use your data because it is in our legitimate interest to use it to assist with our provision of services to you, such as to undertake statistical analysis to help us manage our business and create, update and improve our customer records.

-• When you contact us either by phone, email, post, via our 'contact us' page or via social media, we will usually collect your name, contact details and any information, feedback or other detail you give us (such as in connection with a proposed legal matter), because it's in our legitimate interest to make sure we can properly respond to your query.
+• When you contact us either by phone, email, post, via our 'contact us' page or via social media, we will usually collect identity, contact and profile data or other detail you give us (such as in connection with a proposed legal matter), because it’s in our legitimate interest to make sure we can properly respond to your query.

-• When you use our website and consent to our use of cookies we will collect information about your activities on, and how you use our website, your contact history and saved items.
+• When you use our website and consent to our use of cookies we will collect technical data .
 We may use your personal data contained within this information to improve and customise our website and its content to your particular preferences.
 We may also use it to see how you navigate around different sections of our website for analytics purposes.
 This helps us to understand how people use our website so that we can make it more intuitive or to check that our website is working as intended.
 More details on the information we collect and how we do this is set out in our Cookie Policy below.

 • To send you marketing information.
 Where you have opted in via our website to receive updates on our services including offers, promotions and new options, we will process your personal data to provide you with these updates in line with the preferences you have provided and will only use your personal data in this way with your consent.

-• When you attend one of our events or a third-party event we also attend (including virtual events via video conferencing providers), we will usually collect your name, address, email address and phone number.
-We collect this personal data because it's in our legitimate interests to promote our business and to know who is attending our events.
+• When you attend one of our events or a third-party event we also attend (including virtual events via video conferencing providers), we will usually collect identity and contact data .
+We collect this personal data because it’s in our legitimate interests to promote our business and to know who is attending our events.

-• When you apply for a job with us we may collect your name, contact details, recruitment information (e.g. right to work documentation and references), test results, qualifications, accreditations and any additional personal data we may receive from our recruitment partners.
+• When you apply for a job with us or become an employee we may collect employment, contact, identity and financial data and any additional personal data we may receive from our recruitment partners.

 We will use your personal data to assess your suitability for our available roles.
 We do this to perform our contract obligations or to take steps at your request, before entering into a contract.
 Where we process your right to work documentation, we will do so to comply with our legal obligations.